As prominent board member search firms, we can vouch for the influence that generational diversity has over modern office dynamics.

 Smart leaders recognize that generational differences at work can be organizational assets.
 A good example would be synergizing tech-adept Millennials with wise Baby Boomers in projects, as it could foster potent learning opportunities.

-This strategy doesn't just amp up team performance but also encourages intergenerational understanding.
+Generational differences in the workplace doesn't just amp up team performance but also encourages intergenerational leadership understanding.

 Flexible Management Approaches